angular/material-start/README.md

-# Material-Starter — the seed for AngularJS Materal applications
+# Material-start — the seed for AngularJS Materal applications

 This project provides application skeleton for a typical [AngularJS Material](http://angularjs.org/) web app: comprised of a Side navigation area and a content area.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.